Updated: 10/25/2018 | October 25th, 2018

 I don’t like giving banks my money.
 I’d rather use it for travel, and it’s been years since I paid a bank fee of any kind.
 Get a bank and credit card that has no foreign transaction fees so you can avoid ATM fees and other surcharges.
 In the United States, my favorites are Charles Schwab for a no-fee ATM card and Barclays Arrival Plus World Mastercard for the simplest no-foreign-transaction-fee credit card because you can earn points with it.
 There are a lot of non-fee options out there so be sure to look around.

 For non-U.S. residents, here are some resources to find no-fee cards:

 - http://www.creditcardfinder.com.au/travel-rewards-credit-cards (Australia)

 DON’T look at only US-based search engines

 All search engines have blind spots, no matter where they are in the world, but by limiting your searching to only the large search engines, you are reducing the chance you’ll find a deal.
 Many sites don’t feature smaller budget airlines or seasonal carriers.
 While no flight search website is the best 100% of the time, avoid sticking to just Kayak or Expedia — expand your horizons.
-I like Google Flights, Skyscanner, and Momondo and always start with those three when I look for cheap flights.
+I always start with these three when I look for cheap flights:

 DON’T skip travel insurance